 What is a Dog Groomer?

-A dog groomer will help in decreasing the chances of a dog having health problems by checking for swelling, cuts, heat, changes in temperament, parasites on the skin, and thrush.
-The dog groomer provides services like nail clipping, bathing, hair removal and even creative grooming services such as colouring the dog's fur and painting the dog's nails.
+Dog groomers help in decreasing the chances of dogs having health problems by checking for swelling, cuts, heat, changes in temperament, parasites on the skin, and thrush.
+They provide services such as nail clipping, bathing, fur trimming, fur coloring, and nail painting.

 What does a Dog Groomer do?

-A dog groomer works on a dog’s ears, fur, and nails to get the pet as clean and neat looking as possible.
-A groomer will use a variety of tools and techniques to groom dogs of all sizes and breeds.
-He or she usually begins by asking the client how they would like their dog groomed.
-Once they have an idea of what the owner is looking for, the dog groomer gets the dog up on a table so they can inspect them more closely.
+Dog groomers usually begin by asking the client how they would like their dog groomed.
+Once they have an idea of what the owner is looking for, the groomer gets the dog up on a table so they can inspect them more closely, and then decide what tools and techniques they will use.

 Once the dog is bathed and thoroughly rinsed, the groomer blow dries and brushes the hair so that it is ready for a cut.
 This requires precision and patience to make sure that the cut comes out even and doesn’t hurt the dog, especially around sensitive areas like the paws and ears.
 All groomers want each dog to associate a positive experience with coming to see them.

-Grooming dogs can be messy, so professional groomers maintain a clean work area after they are done, to ensure that the space is clean and ready for the next client.
+Grooming dogs can be messy, so professional groomers maintain a clean work area after they are done, to ensure that the space is clean and ready for their next client.

 What is the workplace of a Dog Groomer like?